This easy cold crab dip recipe is an old favorite that I used to make any time we stayed at the beach.

 - To add more of a kick to this dip, give it a few drops of hot sauce or a few shakes of Old Bay seasoning.

-- For a natural flavor complement, squeeze in some fresh lemon juice before serving.
+- For a natural flavor complement, give it a squeeze fresh lemon juice or a sprinkle of lemon zest before serving.

 - To add tanginess, replace half of the cream cheese with sour cream.